apache/geode/Debugging-GemFire-Applications.md

 ```

 ## Clients fail with ServerConnectivityExceptions
-This can occur if servers are too busy to process client requests (for example with GC or distributed deadlocks)
+This can occur if servers are too busy to process client requests (for example with GC or distributed deadlocks).
 * client connections expiration/timeout
 * readTimeouts
 ```